-In 2021, tuition for full-time students at Naugatuck Valley Community College was $3,984 a year for in-state students and $11,952 a year for out-of-state students.
-On average, colleges raise tuition about 3 percent each year.
+In 2022, tuition for full-time students at Naugatuck Valley Community College was $4,176 a year for in-state students and $12,552 a year for out-of-state students.

 Naugatuck Valley Community College has the same tuition for international students as for those from out of state.

-International students at Naugatuck Valley Community College can expect to pay around $11,952 per year, before any scholarships or financial aid.
+International students at Naugatuck Valley Community College usually pay around $12,552 per year, before any scholarships or financial aid.

-Naugatuck Valley Community College does not offer on-campus housing for students, so there are no charge for dorms.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $10,000.
+Naugatuck Valley Community College doesn't offer on-campus housing for students, so there are no charge for dorms, however students should consider other housing costs when comparing the actual cost of various colleges.
+Students who do not live on-campus but still want to use the dining facilities can pay for a meal plan.
+The cost of board-only is $13,400.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Naugatuck Valley Community College undergrads use financial aid to finance their education.
-In 2021, 1,330 of the 5,083 undergrads enrolled received financial aid.
-Naugatuck Valley Community College meets 50 percent of the demonstrated financial need for undergraduates.
+In 2022, 1,330 of the 5,083 undergrads enrolled received financial aid.
+Naugatuck Valley Community College meets 50% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $4,882 a year.